cogent3/PiQTree2dev/README.md

     colima status
     ```

-Now you can use Docker commands as you normally would, and Colima will handle the container runtime on macOS.
+Now you can use docker commands as you normally would, and Colima will handle the container runtime on macOS.

 </details>